Madge Lake: Surrounding forest

 The forest immediately surrounding the lake was last burned over in the mid 1800s, and so is now well over 100 years old and approaching climax.
 White spruce and balsam fir are now the dominant tree species on the shores of the lake.
 The lakeshore population of paper birch and trembling aspen is in decline, and deciduous trees are now fairly inconspicuous except in isolated pockets.
 This is a fairly recent development, as the deciduous trees that sprouted after the fires only started dying off in numbers in the 1980s.
 Before this time, the lake shore forest was dominated by deciduous trees.
 Therefore, for much of the 20th century, Spruce Island (which had escaped the fires) had a conspicuous evergreen forest in contrast to the younger deciduous forest of the surrounding shore, and thus the island received its name.
 However, the aging of the lakeshore forest means Spruce Island's forest is no longer visually distinctive.
 The forest is in a protected area called Duck Mountain Provincial Forest.

 Fish species

 Fish species include walleye, yellow perch, northern pike, burbot, and white sucker.
+The lake was last stocked with 400,000 walleye fry in 2023.